 WHY PERMANENT MAKEUP?

 The Permanent Cosmetic Studio is led by licensed cosmetologist Carmella Gibellino-Schultz.
 She is well known for artistry in lips, eyeliner, brows including Microblading and Fusion and is described in the media as a “meticulous artist.”
-Carmella is passionate about enhancing natural beauty through permanent eyeliner, eyebrows and/or lips.
-She has also extended her services to include areola tattooing and scar camouflaging.
+Carmella is passionate about enhancing natural beauty through permanent cosmetic procedures and has extended her services to include areola tattooing and scar camouflaging.

 Reconstruction: For those interested in scar camouflaging and/or areola restoration, Carmella’s color theory is unmatched.
 Her delicate manner only adds to the warm hearted experience.
 With her expertise and education, she has managed to create a three dimensional looking areola/nipple for those with breast reconstruction, giving self-confidence and naturalness back to the women who’ve fought and deserve it.
 Most light pink or white scars can be blended to appear as if they didn’t exist, regardless of their location on the body.